Unispace365/ds_cinder/doc/basics/Style Guide.md

 };
 ```

-Personally I also prefer to assign member variables default values in the header.
+Prefer to assign member variables default values in the header.
 It helps avoid
 needing to duplicate all the initializers for every constructor.
 It also reduces the likelihood of
 forgetting to initialize pointers to nullptr.